Tracing and logging

 If your custom code executes within a database transaction, and an exception occurs that causes a transaction rollback, all table data changes by your code will be undone.
 However, the PluginTraceLog records will remain after the rollback completes.

 The ITracingService batches the information provided to it through the Trace method.
 The information is written to a new PluginTraceLog record after the custom code successfully runs to completion or an exception is thrown.

-Each Trace call is logged as a new line in the PluginTraceLog MessageBlock attribute.
+Trace call is logged as a new line in the PluginTraceLog MessageBlock column.
 Only 10kb of text can be written.
 Older trace lines will be removed to meet this limit so that only the most recent lines will be saved.

 PluginTraceLog records have a finite lifetime.
 A bulk deletion background job runs once per day to delete records that are older than 24 hours from creation.

 While this job can be disabled or the frequency in which it occurs can be adjusted, failure to set it back to the original setting is frequently discovered to be the cause of performance issues later on.